anantone/mysite/src/_posts/2025-11-09-NINI-natural-intelligence.md

 - [source code](https://github.com/anantone/NINI)
 - [webapp]( https://anbarto.pythonanywhere.com)

-Only after someone uses at least one of the three features does the program offer access to a more or less white paper explaining what my intentions were.
+Only after someone uses at least one of the three features does the program offer access to a more or less [white paper](https://github.com/anantone/NINI/blob/main/Technical_white_paper.md) explaining what my intentions were.

 After completing the project, I thought, in a spirit of scientific equanimity, that I should ask an AI its opinion.
-Here is what ChatGPT had to say after I asked its "opinion" on my white paper:
+Here is what ChatGPT had to say:

 ***